Skip to content

 Script Set benchmark

-Function benchmark__main.hello_world Empty function that directly returns "ok", used for concurrency testing
+Function benchmark__main.hello_world An empty function that directly returns "ok", used for concurrency testing

-Function benchmark__main.json_dump Perform JSON serialization/deserialization, used for performance testing
+Function benchmark__main.json_dump Performs JSON serialization/deserialization, used for performance testing

-Function benchmark__main.calc_pi Calculate pi, used for performance testing
+Function benchmark__main.calc_pi Calculates pi, used for performance testing

 Sync API benchmark-hello-world Used for concurrency testing

-Cron Job benchmark-compute-pi Used to test computing performance (calculate pi)
+Scheduled Task benchmark-compute-pi Used to test computational performance (calculating pi)

-Cron Job benchmark-json-dump-and-load Used to test computing performance (JSON serialization/deserialization)
+Scheduled Task benchmark-json-dump-and-load Used to test computational performance (JSON serialization/deserialization)

-After importing the Benchmark test package, since cron jobs will run automatically, you can check the results from the task records after waiting a few minutes.
+After importing the Benchmark test package, since the scheduled tasks run automatically, you can view the results from the task records after waiting a few minutes.

-After importing the Benchmark test package, wait a few minutes and you can view the results in the "Hello, World" task record under "Cron Jobs".
+After importing the Benchmark test package and waiting a few minutes, you can view the results in the task records of the "Hello, World" scheduled task under "Scheduled Tasks".

 cron-job-hello-world.png

-After importing the Benchmark test package, wait a few minutes and you can view the results in the "Compute pi" and "JSON dump and load" task records under "Cron Jobs".
+After importing the Benchmark test package and waiting a few minutes, you can view the results in the task records of the "Compute pi" and "JSON dump and load" scheduled tasks under "Scheduled Tasks".

-For the test environment mentioned in the preface, each task takes about 1 second:
+For the test environment mentioned in the "Preface", each task's execution time is around 1 second:

 cron-job-compute-pi.png